-The Dauphin Health Unit and the medical services staff of the Department of Indian Affairs are conducting tuberculin skin tests of all age groups, administering BCG vaccine to those who have not yet been in contact with the tubercle bacillus, and providing intensive follow-up of people with markedly positive tuberculin reactions.
+The Dauphin Health Unit and the medical services staff of the Department of Indian Affairs are conducting tuberculin skin tests of all age groups, administering BCG vaccine to those who have not yet been in contact with the tubercle bacillus, and providing intensive follow-up of radio to summon outside assistance, she worked a 16-hour day, attending as best she could to the assorted health problems of old and young, travelling thousands of miles by canoe, plane and dog sled, always having to accept the most primitive conditions.
+The inevitable result four years later - was a breakdown of her own health and the necessary served as acting director of nursing.